 Tabernash is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Tabernash citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.81% of adults 25 and older in Tabernash have a college degree.
+In terms of college education, Tabernash is nearly on par with the US average for all cities of 21.84%: 19.81% of adults 25 and older in Tabernash have a bachelor's degree or advanced degree.

 The people who call Tabernash home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tabernash residents report their race to be White.
 Important ancestries of people in Tabernash include German, Irish, English, African, and Norwegian.